hathibelagal-dev/instantpolyglot/docs/eng/Oromo.md

 #### Definiteness

-Oromo does not have definite or indefinite articles like "the" or "a" in English.
+Oromo does not have definite or indefinite articles like “the” or “a” in English.
 Definiteness is often inferred from context or can be indicated by demonstratives or possessives:

 - **Kitaaba bite.** (I bought a book/the book.)
 - **Kitaaba kana bite.** (I bought this book.)